Sinclair IS Pharma buys global rights to dermal gel Perfectha

 Sinclair, which focuses on dermatology, wound care and skin care, said the Perfectha brand includes five gel products which reduce facial folds, lines and wrinkles.

 The company said it also entered into an agreement to buy distribution rights mainly in Brazil and Russia from Obvieline's parent company, Pharmavital SA, for up to 32.2 million euros ($43.93 million) in cash with an initial payment of 10 million euros.

-The acquisition would be funded through a new debt facility.
+Sinclair said the acquisition would be funded through a new debt facility.

 - First Ebola case diagnosed in the United States: CDC |

 - U.S. experts hunt for Ebola exposure after first case |

 - Turkey vows to fight Islamic State, coalition strikes near border

 - Advanced iOS virus targeting Hong Kong protestors -security firm